- What is Bread Flour?

 We already mentioned a couple of reasons why it’s one of the best flour ingredients for your pizza.

-However, when it comes to bleached flour, if it can replace the bread flour or any flour for pizza dough, to be honest, rather than saying NO, we would want you to answer it based on what we’ve mentioned above.
+However, when it comes to bleached flour, if it can replace bread flour or any flour for pizza dough, to be honest, rather than saying NO, we would want you to answer it based on what we’ve mentioned above.

 Why Bleached Flour Is Not An Ideal Ingredient For Pizza